Chenzi Xu

+I am affiliated with the NBER and CEPR.
 I am an Associate Editor at the Journal of Political Economy.

 Please email me if you are interested in part-time research assistance opportunities.